 4.9 The Lower Tier Services Grant (LTSG) was referred to as a one-off grant in 2021/22 to support local authorities with the pressures of Covid.
 However, it did continue into 2022/23 but at a reduced amount of £0.311m from £0.389m.
-The DLUHC December Policy Statement indicates that this grant will be repurposed for 2023/24 in recognition of the inflationary pressures across local authorities.
-Continuation of the grant under this heading is unlikely from 2024/25 but this funding should continue in some form when the local government finance system is reformed.
-Consequently, it has been assumed in the MTFS that the grant will continue at the 2022/23 allocation from 2023/24 onwards.
-The budgeted allocation for next year, may be subject to change, following the Provisional Finance Settlement.
+The DLUHC December Policy Statement indicated that this grant would be repurposed for 2023/24 in recognition of the inflationary pressures across local authorities.
+This was confirmed in the Provisional Settlement where this grant has been abolished and repurposed towards a new funding stream for 2023/24, the Funding Guarantee Allocation.
+This is detailed in Section 4.11 below.
+The MTFS has been updated to reflect this.